ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 the resulting git branch to the server is EQUIVALENT to publishing your website.

 It's a new paradigm, and it's really incredible.
-It is Documentation Management on Steroids!!
+It makes Documentation Management incredibly easy!

 ```